-The ultimate parent undertaking is The Bombay Burmah Trading Corporation Limited and the group accounts include the results and assets and liabilities of the Associated Buiscits International Ltd. The group accounts can be obtained at 9 Wallace Street, Fort Mumbai, India 400 001, the registered office of the company
+The ultimate parent undertaking is The Bombay Burmah Trading Corporation Limited and the group accounts include the results, assets and liabilities of Britannia Brands Limited.
+The group accounts can be obtained at 9 Wallace Street, Fort Mumbai, India 400 001 the registered office of the company.